tmtsoftware/csw-c/install/README.md

 The binary release also contains the header files and shared library dependencies for Linux and MacOS (This was generated and tested on Ubuntu-21.04 and MacOS-12 only.)

+Note: You will need to set the LD_LIBRARY_PATH environment variable to include the location of the shared libraries.

 ## Version compatibility

 | csw-c | csw |